nihospr01/OpenSpeechPlatform-2020B/README.md

 #  OSP Release Notes - 2020B

+## Transducers

+Stable and no issues reported. https://github.com/nihospr01/OpenSpeechPlatform-UCSD/tree/2020a

+## Hardware

+No changes from 2020a. https://github.com/nihospr01/OpenSpeechPlatform-UCSD/tree/2020a

 ## Firmware and OS

 2020a includes baseline version of libIMU that provides access to raw data from the three IMUs (3-D Accl and 3D-gyro data from left ear, right ear, and processing unit – a total of 18 dimensional vector at 100 Hz sampling) corresponding to physical activity and head motion.